ayushrath63/UCLA_CS32/Notes/13-GenericProgramming.md

   lf.push_back(4.2);
   lf.push_front(3.3);

-  list<float>::iterator it; //iterator that can point to vectors of ints it = lf.begin();
+  list<float>::iterator it; //iterator that can point to list of ints it = lf.begin();
   cout << *it; //prints 3.3